wp-plugins/buckets/readme.txt

 1. Upload 'buckets' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Read the documentation to learn how to create Buckets.
+3. Read the documentation to learn how to create buckets.

 == Changelog ==